nixcloud/pankat/cmd/pankat-server/README.md

 3. open the mdwn documents with any editor and one a change is saved it will update the article in the browser without reload

+## draft editing

+drafts are not published. they are only visible in the browser when the pankat-server is running on localhost:8000/draft

+that is, if a document contains a [[!draft]] reference:

+* it will not be rendered into the timeline (/posts)
+* no html document will be generated thus published
+* the source code (mdwn) probably gets published, so be aware of that

 ### license

 see LICENSE file, AGPL v3